samuelvanderwaal/metaboss/docs-src/src/priority_fees.md

 The default value if no priority is specified is `None`.

 The total amount spennt on priority fees per transaction is the microlamports multiplied by the compute units used.
-Metaboss simulates each tranasaction to determine the compute units required, and then uses that value or a default.
+Metaboss simulates each transaction to determine the compute units required, and then uses that value or a default.

 Setting higher levels of priority fees are unlikely to make a significant difference in the getting transactions confirmed, so it's recommended to use "none" or "low" until Solana network performance improves.
 However, higher levels are included to give users options.